 By looking at the whole piece, and “mapping out” similar or parts that are the same, you will not only get an overview of the piece but you can also avoid getting stuck in the beginning measures…

-When starting with a new piece it is easy to feel confused, and see the score only as a huge bunch of black dots.
+Psychology.
+When starting out with a new piece it is easy to feel confused, and to see the score only as a huge bunch of black "dots".

-It gives a certain satisfaction of actually reading piano music and being able to play at least a liiitle bit of the piece.
+It creates a certain satisfaction of actually reading piano music and being able to play at least a little bit of the piece.

 What happens when we feel good about something?
 We want to do it again, and again…